Detective Fiction Has Nothing on This Victorian-Science Murder Mystery

 To some of the readers who admired Saville-Kent’s work in 1893, his name might have sounded familiar.
 He wasn’t a famous naturalist.
 Was he famous for something else?
 No matter; although the author had recently returned home to England for a frenzied, year-long bout of specimen identification and writing, he had since sailed back to Australia.

 Thirty-three years before the publication of The Great Barrier Reef of Australia, the mutilated body of a young boy named Saville Kent was discovered on the grounds of an English country house.
 Three-year-old Saville lived with his family in the village of Rode (then Road), about a hundred miles west of London, and had gone missing from his bedroom in the predawn hours of June 30, 1860.
-After several hours of frantic searching by his parents, his four older stepsiblings, the household staff, and several neighbors, Saville’s body was found hidden in the servants’ outhouse.
+After several hours of frantic searching by his parents, his four older siblings, the household staff, and several neighbors, Saville’s body was found hidden in the servants’ outhouse.
 His throat had been cut so deeply that his neck was nearly severed.
 When the local police arrived and searched the tank below the outhouse, they discovered a “bosom flannel”—a cloth worn inside the front of a corset—that had been recently stained with blood.

 The contrast between the grisly crime and its genteel setting shocked the country, and the resulting fear and outrage were soon followed by frustration with the local police.
 On July 10, an editorial in the national Morning Post called for an experienced detective to take over the investigation, arguing that “the security of families” depended on the killer’s being brought to justice.
 Within a week, the commissioner of London’s Metropolitan Police had dispatched Detective Inspector Jack Whicher to Rode.